 If you are notable, how do you prove it?

 First of all, a lot of people and company leaders think they’re notable when they are not.
-At Reputation X are asked to help create a new Wikipedia article by executives on an almost daily basis.
-They believe they have the notability but they are merely quoted often.
-They're not the same thing.
+At Reputation X is asked to help create a new Wikipedia article by executives on an almost daily basis.
+They believe they have the notability, but they are merely quoted often.
+It's not the same thing.

 The model who paid to have a Wikipedia article

 Reputation X once had a client who was a well-known model.
 The client had paid someone claiming to be a Wikipedia editor on UpWork $1,000 to build them a Wikipedia article.

 Reputation X uses a peer-review system of real high-level Wikipedia editors to help assure the article is ready for prime time before even attempting a new article.

 So if you are determined to create one, consider strengthening your brand first to protect against the potential backlash.